idopinto/idopinto/README.md

 - 🔭 Currently working on my university courses 'From nand To tetris' and
 -    'Intro to Object-Oriented Programming'.
 - 🌱 Learning OOP methodology and design patterns in depth.
--     Intersted in Math, algorithms and AI.
+-     Intersted in mathematics, algorithms and AI.
 -     planning to dive into data science in the near future!
 <br>